An African safari.

 What also sets Namibia apart is how easy it is to drive yourself there.
 Roads are well maintained, and in Etosha you can explore independently for greater flexibility and value.
 Namibia’s currency, the Namibian dollar, is pegged to the South African rand (rather than US dollars), so you get more for your money.

-Rock art at Twyfelfontein shines a light onto ancient San Bushman culture.
-You can also head out on walks with surviving communities of San Bushmen to see their tracking and fire-making skills, passed down through the generations.
+Rock art at Twyfelfontein shines a light onto ancient San culture.
+You can also head out on walks with surviving communities of San People to see their tracking and fire-making skills, passed down through the generations.